mygaku/mygaku.github.io/content/en/blog/2024/ai_art/index.md

 Later on, given a rquest for a used (called "prompt") model generates and output by combining all the little nuances it learned from training data.

 Most of currently used image generating models used something called a "diffusion".

-The main idea is that, first of all,
+The main idea is that, first of all, an input image is converted into the noise, and them model tries to "restore" original image from it.

-art like a super creative copycat artist.
-Here's the process in a nutshell:

-    Training: The artist feeds the AI

-     like showing it a giant art museum.
-This teaches the AI different styles, colors, and ways of putting things together.

-    Prompt Time: You, the artist, give the AI instructions like, "Paint a portrait of a cat wearing a hat, riding a skateboard in a sunset."
-This is called a prompt.

-    AI Gets to Work: The AI uses its knowledge from all those pictures to imagine what your described scene might look like.
-It starts with a jumble of pixels and keeps making changes until it comes up with something that matches your prompt and its own artistic understanding.

-    Tweaking for Perfection: You can see the AI's creation and ask it to make changes, like making the hat red or the sunset more pink.
-The AI keeps learning from your feedback and refines the image until you're happy.

-So, it's like the AI takes inspiration from all the art it's seen and uses that knowledge to create something new based on your ideas!
+This is a very improtant point, because when we use a model to generate a new image, we have to provide a noise as an inpiut.
+Because this noise can be unique each time - each the model will produce a completely new output!

+SOME ILLUSTRATION HERE OF THIS PROCESS